Los Angeles Dodgers vs. New York Mets Pick & Prediction OCTOBER 17th 2024

 Los Angeles Dodgers vs. New York Mets Recap OCT 17TH 2024

-Severino took the loss after allowing two unearned runs on three hits and four walks while striking out three over 4 2/3 innings.
+Jose Quintana (0-1) took the loss after allowing five runs on five hits and four walks over 3 1/3 innings.
+He struck out two.

 --Jerry Beach,